withastro/docs/src/pages/en/installation-new.md

 title: Installation
 description: How to install Astro with NPM, PNPM, or Yarn.
 ---
+Use npm, pnpm or yarn to create and set up a new Astro project locally!

 ## Prerequisites

 - **Node.js** - `14.15.0`, `v16.0.0`, or higher.